the01bros/the01bros.github.io/README.md

 ---

 ## 📍 Service Areas
-Serving [Burlington] and surrounding areas.
+Serving Burlington Ont., and surrounding areas.
 Contact us to see if we’re available in your neighborhood.

 ---